psvel6672/PDFMergerGUI/README.md

 # Aditional Notes
 Up and Down Buttons used for change order of the files.

+Use PDF Merger Label Frame to drag the window.

-Minimize Button used for minimize the window.
+Use Minimize Button used for minimize the window.

+Use Exit Button to close the window.